-- Effective for tax years ending on or after December 31, 2008, partnerships, S corporations, and trusts are required to make pass-through entity payments on behalf of all nonresident partners and beneficiaries.
+- For tax years beginning on or after January 1, 2010, the Veterans Jobs Credit has been increased to the lesser of 10 percent of wages or \$1200 per qualifying employee. - For tax years ending on or after December 31, 2008, Illinois has published regulations for calculating discharge of indebtedness loss reductions.
+See Specific Instructions for more information. - Effective for tax years ending on or after December 31, 2008, partnerships, S corporations, and trusts are required to make pass-through entity payments on behalf of all nonresident partners and beneficiaries.
 Pass-through entities should report payments made on your behalf on Illinois Schedules K-1-P or K-1-T. Any payments received from pass-through entities may be claimed as credit on this form.
 Owners claiming any credit must attach the Schedule K-1-P or K-1-T they receive from the pass-through entity.
 For more information, see Information Bulletin, FY-2009-02, Pass-through Entity Payments. - For tax years ending on or after December 31, 2008, the law regarding related-party expenses has changed.
-See "Specific Instructions," Lines 8 and 22, for more information. - For tax years ending on or after December 31, 2007, the Schedule NR (Form IL-1041), Nonresident Computation of Fiduciary Income, has been redesigned and is now a separate schedule.
-If you are a nonresident of Illinois you must complete Illinois Schedule NR (Form IL-1041) with revision date 12/08. - For tax years ending on or after December 31, 2007, Schedule I, Income Received, has been developed for taxpayers completing Form IL-1041, Fiduciary Income and Replacement Tax Return.
-Schedule I is used to provide information on sources from which the fiduciary receives income.